martintasker/incremental-sync/README.md

 Use `npm start` to set up compilation watch, and `npm test` for testing.

-## todo
+## To do

+Do more interleaved test code to demonstrate the core proposition more convincingly.

+Change name to `incremental-diff`, since really this is doing the diff required for sync.

 Make conveniently available in other module formats.

-More interleaved test code.